Privacy and Security

 If you're not satisfied with the results, go to How to make a complaint about your telephone service.

-It's your responsibility to finalize any payments or resolve any issues with your other service providers.
+When making a change, it is your responsibility to finalize any payments or resolve any issues with your old service provider.